Competitor & Pilot Information

 Competitors may continue to participate in the Rookie class until they place first in the class.
 Rookies cannot compete in any other class concurrently.
 The Rookie class has no prizes and will not accrue season points.

 The goal of the Rookie class is to educate newcomers to the series and encourage them to grow as pilots.
 While pilots should be experienced aviators in their aircraft type, this will help them learn the National STOL competition format and standards in a fun, low-stress environment.
+Mentorship from experienced National STOL pilots is available to Rookies before and during the event weekends.

 • An open class for any pilot for all aircraft models and types (as long as they fit into a traditional standard class, i.e., no helicopters or twins).